makersacademy/airport_challenge/docs/domain_model.md

 OBJECTS AND MESSAGES
-(I might be overcomplicating it with the air traffic controller object!)

-Air traffic controller <-- instruct landing (unless stormy or airport full) --> Plane Plane <-- lands (if flying) --> Airport
-Plane <-- confirm landing --> Air traffic controller Air traffic controller <-- instruct take off (unless stormy) --> Plane Plane  <-- takes off (if in airport and not flying) --> Airport Plane <-- confirm take off --> Air traffic controller Airport to have default capacity that can be overridden
+Plane <-- lands (if flying, and if not stormy and airport not full) --> Airport Plane  <-- takes off (if in airport and not flying and not stormy) --> Airport Airport to have default capacity that can be overridden

 FEATURE TESTS